alexanderthclark/Stats1101/book/_build/html/_sources/bayes.md

 A generic chance tree.
 ```

-And here is something more concrete.
+Here is something more concrete.
 For English words of Latin or French origin, the letter Q is always followed by a U. This means if we know that such a word starts with Q, the conditional probability of the second letter being U is <span style="color: #006400;">1</span> (100%).
 However, if the first letter is not Q, a U isn't very likely.
 If second letters are drawn randomly for non-Q words, this probability would be <span style="color: #0000CD;">1/26</span>.
 We'll also assume, for simplicity, that there is a <span style="color: #FFA500;">1/26</span> probability that a word starts with Q.

 ```{figure} images/tikz/Qwordtree.svg